void

 miskolc.jpg

-Miskolc was worth a short stop to finally get the goulash but this was impossible as the tracks were blocked by Russian railway carriages.
+Miskolc was worth a brief stop to finally get the goulash, but this was impossible as the tracks were blocked by Russian railway carriages.

 Background

-Miskolc is a city in north eastern Hungary, and with 180,000 inhabitants the third largest in the country after Budapest and Debrecen.
-Miskolc was hit hard by a cholera epidemic during World War I.
+Miskolc is a city in north-eastern Hungary and, with 180,000 inhabitants, the third largest in the country after Budapest and Debrecen.
+Miskolc was badly affected by a cholera epidemic during the World War I.

 Quote(s) from the novel